tracim/tracim/doc/frontend/tables.md

 }
 ```

-`header` is similar to a React Function Component, it's a function that has to return `HTML`.
+`header` is similar to a React Function Component, it's a function that has to return `HTML` code.

 ---